Regal Entertainment Group (RGC) Q2 2017 Results - Earnings Call Transcript

 Julia Yue - JPMorgan Securities LLC

 Hi.
 Thank you.
 The concession per cap growth this quarter is pretty impressive, given the difficult comparison.
 How much of that was driven by price or volume increases compared to the enhanced menu and alcohol offerings?
-And given the ongoing rollout that you guys expect through the end of the year, how much of the benefit are you looking – just seeing over the next couple of quarters?
+And given the ongoing rollout that you guys expect through the end of the year, how much of a benefit do you think we'll see over the next couple of quarters?

 David H. Ownby - Regal Entertainment Group

-So Julia, thanks for the question.
+So, Julia, thanks for the question.
 The contribution of the food and alcohol menu has been pretty consistent for the last couple of years.
 It's been, give or take, $0.08 to $0.10 every quarter – $0.08 to $0.10 of that per cap growth comes from that menu, those additional menu items and that was the case this quarter as well, about $0.09 of the $0.28 increase relates to the food and alcohol menu.
-The remainder is mostly pricing about $0.17 came from opportunistic price increases around the country.
+The remainder is mostly pricing, about $0.17 came from opportunistic price increases around the country.
 And then about $0.02 came from volume on the core coke, candy and popcorn items.

-And just as you mentioned, with the rollout continuing into the rest of this year and even into early next year, given that that number has been pretty consistent that $0.09, I think we would expect that to continue going forward.
+And just as you mentioned, with the rollout continuing into the rest of this year and even into early next year, given that that number has been pretty consistent, that $0.09, I think we would expect that to continue going forward.

 Julia Yue - JPMorgan Securities LLC

 Got it.
-And then, there is some concern about the (19:32) films, I think particularly with investors (19:34) going into the third quarter.
-I know that some (19:37) content are very cyclical, but can you talk a bit about how you view the (19:40) business in periods where you might not expect there to be as much of a traffic, I think for example (19:48) announced a new CEO last week, would you look (19:49) to notably increase the amount of alternative content (19:52)?
+And then, there has been some concern about the weaker film slate (19:32), I think particularly with investors going into the third quarter.
+I know that some slates and (19:37) content are very cyclical, but can you talk a bit about how you view the (19:40) business in periods where you might not expect there to be as much of a traffic, I think for example (19:48) announced a new CEO last week, would you look (19:49) to notably increase the amount of alternative content for example?

 David H. Ownby - Regal Entertainment Group

 Yeah.
-I think Julia, in the short run as we think about week-to-week how we manage our business, given that the content stock although is up and down, the most important thing we can do is, is keep an eye on our theatre level expenses, in particular our payroll expenses.
-And try to make sure that we're managing the theatre and flexing our payroll as much as we can, as attendance goes up and down, that's not always an easy task for our managers, but we work hard at that – we work hard to give them the right information to make those decisions.
+I think Julia, in the short run as we think about week-to-week how we manage our business, given that the content cycle goes up and down, the most important thing we can do is, is keep an eye on our theatre level expenses, in particular our payroll expenses.
+And try to make sure that we're managing the theatre and flexing our payroll as much as we can, as attendance goes up and down.
+That's not always an easy task for our managers, but we work hard at that, we work hard to give them the right information to make those decisions.
 And they do a good job of taking that information and trying to schedule payroll according to what business we expect week-to-week.

-And, I think, over time, you've seen that in our financial results that we've been able to flex up and down and to some extent maintain our EBITDA margin, in those periods when the box office maybe isn't cooperating whilst we would hope it would.
+And, I think, over time, you've seen that in our financial results that we've been able to flex up and down and to some extent maintain our EBITDA margin in those periods when the box office maybe isn't cooperating like we would hope it would.
 To your point on other alternative content and other ways to drive traffic during those periods, certainly we're always on the lookout for those and fortunately we have enough screens in most locations that we can do that really regardless of what the overall box office environment, but that's no different this summer.

 Julia Yue - JPMorgan Securities LLC